SeiryuZ/HemeWeb/proposal/README.md

 HemeLB is a fluid dynamic simulation software that is developed for the study of blood flow [1].
-Part of the software construct a 3D blood vessels from a CT scan or microscopic image of vessels.
+Part of the software construct a 3D model of blood vessels from a CT scan or microscopic image of them.
 This 3D blood vessels allow HemeLB to simulate the flow of fluid, like blood, inside it.
 Thus, allowing scientists and doctors to learn how a blood will flow in a given vessels.
 Developers of HemeLB envision that it will be an integral part of medical decisions